 If you leave a strong stain such as blood, tomato sauce or chocolate to dry in then you are going to have a much harder time cleaning it out.
 If possible get the stain under the cold tap as quickly as possible.
 Run the water from the reverse side of the fabric and you will effectively “push” the stain out.
 Avoid hot water at this stage as it will “set” the stain and make it impossible to remove later.

 You may need a biological washing powder on some stains.

-The costumes are all able for the drier as well but don’t crank up the heat, keep it on a warm setting and like the rest of your clothes you will avoid over shrinking and crazy wrinkles.
+The costumes are all able for the drier as well but don’t crank up the heat, keep it on a warm setting and like the rest of your clothes you will avoid crazy wrinkles.

 I hate doing laundry, here are some tip for making it slightly less painful:

 I am guilty of this all the time but it is not good for clothes or for your machine.
 When you overload your machine a few things happen

 - Clothes don’t have the space to mingle with the detergent properly and don’t get cleaned properly

 - Clothes can end up with detergent still on them following the cycle.
 Again there is not enough space for rinsing all the detergent out and you end up with detergent left on the fabric.
 A tell-tale sign is bubbles still in the machine when a wash is complete.